How to make an accessible life cycle hotspot analysis

 Hotspot analysis in LCA is not just about showing the relative contributions of life cycle stages to the different environmental indicators.
 It is also about understanding the individual emissions and resource uses behind the scores, their level of uncertainty, and the level of control the company has over those emissions and resource uses.
 Of course, all environmental impacts are relevant in principle, but we need to prioritise and start reducing large impacts where we can.

 At PRé, we are convinced that sustainability decisions should be based on scientifically sound analysis.
 We help experts and CSR managers work together on the best sustainability strategy through sharing our knowledge and developing specialised software tools.
-Please drop me an e-mail or contact me if you want to exchange ideas or questions.
+Please contact me if you want to exchange ideas or questions.

 Tommie worked for PRé as a Technical Consultant from 2012 until 2015.
 As a part of the Consultancy Team, he worked with databases and methods.
 Tommie collaborated in projects such as Prosuite and improving the ReCiPe method.